Includes comprehensive coverage from 20 €.

-The new EU hand baggage regulations apply to all flights departing from airports in the European Union, irrespective of their destination or the country in which the airline is based.
+The current EU hand baggage regulations apply to all flights departing or arriving from airports in the European Union, irrespective of their destination or departure and the country in which the airline is based.

 The new European Commission regulation on Security in Civil Aviation restricts the amount of liquids that passengers are permitted to take on board an aircraft in their hand baggage.

 Passengers may carry in their hand baggage liquids or comparable items of similar consistency only in small amounts and in small individual containers.
 It must be ensured that these liquids are in individual containers with a capacity of no more than 100 ml, or the equivalent amount given in a different unit of measurement (as indicated by the maximum contents printed on the container – a half-full 200 ml container is not permissible).
 All of these individual containers must be packed in a transparent, re-sealable plastic bag with a capacity of no more than 1 litre.
 Only one plastic bag is allowed per person.